Marketing Strategies for Generating More Commercial Lending Leads

 While SEO optimization, content marketing, and search ads get most of the attention in current discussions of digital marketing, other aspects of technology are just as important for attracting and winning new business.
 For example, some marketing experts argue that smaller banks and credit unions can generate more small business loans by paying attention to business owners’ preference for “technology-enhanced loan origination and onboarding.”
 In other words, potential clients who find you online are more likely to apply for a loan if the entire process can be completed online.
 In particular, a mobile loan process can be extremely helpful for increasing business lending conversions: 93% of business customers prefer a mobile commercial loan process, according to a recent study.

 Here are some non-SEO and traditional marketing approaches to capturing their attention.
-Integrating digital and non-digital strategies is an effective way to target leads, build relationships, and provide a convenient way for them to close the deal.
+Integrating traditional and digital marketing strategy is an effective way to target leads, build relationships, and provide a convenient way for them to close the deal.

-- Email Drip Campaigns: Target your existing and potential commercial clients with a series of emails delivered over a specific period of time that promote your business financing products.
+Email Drip Campaigns: Target your existing and potential commercial clients with a series of emails delivered over a specific period of time that promote your business financing products.
 Track the success of your email campaigns by utilizing unique URLs for each business banking campaign.
+Utilize email marketing automation for a more seamless experience.

 BankBound can help you build a successful marketing strategy!

 Sure, you can take many of these steps on your own, but if your experience as a bank marketer or loan officer at a smaller financial institution is typical, you probably have more than enough on your plate already.
-BankBound specializes in partnering with community banks and credit unions to supplement your existing marketing strategies and provide access to cutting-edge techniques and equipment.
-SEO is an ever-changing game, but our digital marketing strategists stay up-to-date on current trends and rules.
+BankBound specializes in partnering with community banks and credit unions to supplement your existing marketing strategies and provide access to cutting-edge techniques and technology.
+Digital marketing is an ever-changing game, but our strategists stay up-to-date on current trends and best practices.
 If reading this article makes you feel inspired but also overwhelmed, contact us today to learn how we can help you market your commercial lending products to the right audience.